cerenyildirim/MCMC_for_Bayesian_estimation/README.md

 ### Data
 - All experiment outputs and sample indices are stored in the `data/` directory.
 MATLAB scripts read these files for analysis and plotting.

-## References

-This codebase implements methods and experiments from:
-> "MCMC for Bayesian estimation of Differential Privacy from Membership Inference Attacks"

 ## Contact

 For questions, please contact [cerenyildirim@sabanciuniv.edu](mailto:cerenyildirim@sabanciuniv.edu).